 It is that time of year that young people prepare to leave for college and university.
-Exciting, for them and their parents, but sometimes devastating too for the erstwhile caregivers left behind.
-I used to wonder, when my friends lamented the emptying of their nests, why they made such a big deal of it.
-As a fraught, exhausted single parent I sometimes rather envied them their new-found freedom.
+Exciting, for them and their parents, but often double-edged for the erstwhile caregivers left behind.
+I used to wonder, when my friends lamented the emptying of their nests, why they made such a fuss.
+As a fraught, exhausted single parent I rather envied them their new-found freedom.
 I loved my adolescent children, but was worn down by the relentlessness of parenting.
 The thought of precious hours to myself became a guilty pleasure.
 It couldn’t be so bad.
 They would keep in touch, come home for holidays.
-What was all the fuss about?
+Why the big deal?

 Then my eldest left to study in a far-off city and my heart broke.
 I didn’t see it coming.
 She had been gradually distancing herself in her eagerness to escape the rural captivity she had outgrown, and I’d been letting her, smugly conscious that this was necessary; a transition for us both.
 I did not expect the searing grief, the primal need to follow her, the torture of my inability to do so.